canonical/mysql-operator/docs/how-to/h-enable-monitoring.md

 After this is complete, Grafana will show the new dashboards: `MySQL Exporter` and allows access for Charmed MySQL logs on Loki.

-The exmple of `juju status` on Charmed MySQL VM model:
+The example of `juju status` on Charmed MySQL VM model:
 ```shell
 ubuntu@localhost:~$ juju status
 Model      Controller  Cloud/Region         Version  SLA          Timestamp